open-mmlab/mmaction2/.github/ISSUE_TEMPLATE/feature_request.md

 title: ''
 labels: ''
 assignees: ''
 ---

 Thanks for your feature request and we will review and plan for it when necessary.
-If you feel we have help you, give us a STAR! :satisfied:
+If you feel we have helped you, give us a STAR! :satisfied:

+**Steps**

+1. Check if the feature has been requested in the [meta issue](https://github.com/open-mmlab/mmaction2/issues/19), and if so, click thumb up button.
+2. Post the feature request in the [meta issue](https://github.com/open-mmlab/mmaction2/issues/19), if it is new.

 **Describe the feature**

 **Motivation**

 A clear and concise description of the motivation of the feature.

-Ex1.
-It is inconvenient when [....].
+1. Ex1.
+It is inconvenient when \[....\].
-Ex2.
-There is a recent paper [....], which is very helpful for [....].
+2. Ex2.
+There is a recent paper \[....\], which is very helpful for \[....\].

 **Related resources**